 I’m a list person so to me, navigation menus are lists.
 They are nice and orderly.
 You can take all your posts/pages about a particular topic and put in a dropdown under a category.
 You can create your own categories.
-When you make your posts or pages always pick a category before you save and if you forget, just go back and edit the post and add the category, then “update” to save it.
+When you make your posts or pages always pick a category before you post it but if you forget, just go back and edit the post and add the category, then “update” to save it.

 Note: You’ll always go to your “DASHBOARD” to work on your site pages.

 The first thing you should do when creating your NAIWE website is fill in your profile and portfolio page of information.
 I should have told you that first but my creative side loves to add pictures and colors and do the “decorating” but you need to be showcasing who you are and what kind of work you do.
 See, I’m not really a writer like you, I’m in the background trying to help manage this place for you, so I forgot that was probably the most important part of your site.
 Your profiles and portfolios are where people can come to learn about your background and take a look at your work.

 Here’s Where to Find Your Profile and Portfolio Pages